Woman #1: I prayed most for my adult children, that they would follow hard after Christ no matter what circumstance comes into their life.

 End of Teaser

-John Fuller: Well, maybe you’ve prayed a prayer like that for your children, or maybe you were the reason that your parents were praying like that.
-Today on Focus on the Family, we’re gonna hear about the power of prayer, especially as your children become adults.
+John Fuller: Well, maybe you’ve prayed like that for your children, or maybe you were the reason your parents were praying that kind of a prayer.
+Today on Focus on the Family you’ll hear about the power of prayer, especially for your children as they become adults.
 Your host is Focus president and author Jim Daly.
 And I’m John Fuller.